WhatsARanjit/terraform-import_demo/README.md

 ```

 * We see that Terraform is unhappy because the code is specifying values for read-only attrbutes
-* Remove to read-only attributes from the code, which are:
+* Remove the read-only attributes from the code, which are:
   * `arn`
   * `default_network_acl_id`
   * `default_route_table_id`